Technology

 Early implementations show employees working with dedicated AI agents can double their productivity.
 Those managing teams of agents see 10x gains.
 That's not incremental improvement - it's a fundamentally different operating model.

 The work also becomes more meaningful.
 Nobody wants to spend their day copying data between systems or chasing missing documents.
-Agents take over the repetitive tasks.
-Humans focus on decisions, creativity, and building relationships.
+Agents take over the repetitive tasks while humans focus on decisions, creativity, and building relationships.

 Operations and back-office transformation